jleen/dotfiles/README.md

 Installation
 ------------

-Copy templates/.zshenv to your home directory and edit as needed.
+Source zsh/startup.zsh from your zshenv.
+Pass it a prompt title and prompt color as arguments.

-You don't need to source zsh/zshrc from your .zshrc because zsh/zshenv already does it if it's running in an interactive shell.
-Similarly you don't need to source vim/startup.vim from your .vimrc because zsh/zshenv sets your VIMINIT to run vim/startup.vim (which in turn sources your .vimrc).
+You don't need to do anything in zshrc, vimrc, &c because we configure everything to look for your rc files in the right place.
+You can put your own stuff in a subdirectory called "local" (which is gitignored).